 But, those who have a college degree aren’t any more hopeful about a turn-around than those with a high school education.

-Forty-six percent of those with a high school education or less think the job situation will improve by next year compared with 44 percent of college graduates.
+Forty-six percent of high school graduates think the job situation will improve by next year compared with 43 percent of college graduates.

 Where the real optimism gap emerges, however, is among those who identify themselves as partisans.
 Among Democrats, 60 percent say they are optimistic that the jobs situation will improve compared with 69 percent of Republicans who say they are pessimistic.
 Those who identify as independents are a bit more doubtful than hopeful, but not by much.
 Forty-six percent identify as optimistic and 52 percent as pessimistic.